wolfSSL/wolfssl/IDE/ECLIPSE/DEOS/README.md

 ### Setting up a Deos project with wolfSSL

-The `tls_wolfssl.c` example application provides a simple function to run the selected testApps at compile time through the following four `#defines` in `user_settings.h`.
+The `tls_wolfssl.c` example application provides a simple function to run the selected test_apps at compile time through the following four `#defines` in `user_settings.h`.
 You can undefine any of these macro options to run a test.